segunfamisa/segunfamisa.github.io/_posts/2018-01-04-notification-channels-android-o.md

 	// you should also provide a way to make them go to the channel settings }
 ```
+The code block above shows how we can check for the importance setting for the channel, we can do similar for lights, vibration, and other settings

 ### Deleting notification channels
 So, assuming that a user has unsubscribed from a previous conversation that a channel was created for, and you have to delete the channel.
 Deleting is quite straightforward, to do this, one needs to do something like: